rotexsoft/leanorm/README.md

 ## Contributing

-PHPUnit Tests are specified to run in a specifc order in **phpunit.xml.dist**.
+PHPUnit Tests are set-up to run in a specific order in **phpunit.xml.dist**.

 Yes, the best practice is for tests to run independently of each other, but because there are fair amount of static methods in the DBConnector class,